apache/whimsy/DOCKER.md

 Installation instructions
 -------------------------

-* Create an empty directory
+* Create an empty directory (do not use an existing checkout of Whimsy)
 * `cd` into that directory
 * `git clone git@github.com:apache/whimsy.git` (or alternately
   `git clone https://github.com/apache/whimsy.git`)